-LO 1: Recursive skills: Majors can communicate in the target language in the two basic “recursive skills,” reading and writing, at the Advanced-Low to Advanced-High level according to the ACTFL Proficiency Guidelines.
+SLO 1: Communicative Proficiency: Majors can communicate in the target language in the four basic communicative skills at the advanced level according to the ACTFL Proficiency Guidelines.
+Guidelines.

-LO 4: Intercultural competence: Majors can demonstrate the capacity to interact appropriately and effectively within diverse social settings and cultural contexts in the target-language-speaking world.
+SLO 2: Intercultural Competence: Majors have the capacity to interact appropriately and effectively within diverse social and cultural contexts in the target-language-speaking world.
 They can formulate complex questions about the target cultures and articulate answers to these questions that reflect multiple cultural perspectives.

-LO 5: Knowledge and understanding: Majors can identify and cogently explain the historical significance of principal figures, works, and tendencies in the literature and other forms of cultural production throughout major historical periods of the target-language world.
+SLO 3: Knowledge and Understanding: Majors can contextualize and cogently explain the significance of a representative selection of figures, texts, and tendencies in the literature and other forms of cultural production from the target-language-speaking world.

 SLO 4: Critical thinking: Majors can critically analyze a text, define a position, and substantiate it using thorough research techniques, the integration of disparate areas of knowledge, and innovative thinking.